CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

    *Schematic showing location (circles) of CellCenter flow solution, including rind cells, relative to grid.*

-In CGNS, the flow solution at rind cells is not stored as separate entities, but rather the flow solution range is extended to include the rind cells.
+In CGNS, the flow solution at rind cells is not stored as separate entities; rather, the flow solution range is extended to include the rind cells.
 For example, in the 2-D schematic of the above figure, instead of an index range of p(3,2) for pressures stored at the cell centers, the flow solution would now have an index range of p(3,0:2) or p(3,3).
 See the SIDS document for details.

 For our 3-D example, we assume that we have one row of rind data at 4 faces of the zone (ilo, ihi, jlo, jhi, where these represent the low and high ends of the i and j directions, respectively), and no rind cells at klo or khi (at either end of the k direction).
 The code segment to write the flow solution and rind data is as follows: